Article

 Key takeaways

-• Increasing tariff burdens could potentially hamper near term economic activity.
+• Increasing tariff burdens remain a variable that could impact the economic landscape.

-“The risks of a global recession in 2025 have increased, and while in our estimation, they remain below 50%, that in itself is reason for concern,” says Beth Ann Bovino, chief economist at U.S. Bank.
-“The risk stems from the fact that tariffs raise costs for consumers and businesses.”
-First, from higher prices, which reduce purchasing power.
-If prices rise, it might force central banks to raise interest rates to help fight inflation, resulting in higher borrowing costs.
+Bovino says primary risks stem from the fact that tariffs raise costs for consumers and businesses.
+Higher prices reduce purchasing power.
+If prices rise, central banks are forced to consider keeping interest rates higher to help fight inflation, resulting in elevated borrowing costs.
 These trends could potentially dampen economic activity.

 In its economic projections released in April 2025, the International Monetary Fund (IMF) projected slower 2025 global growth than initially anticipated.
 According to the IMF, “The swift escalation of trade tensions and extremely high levels of policy uncertainty are expected to have a significant impact on global economic activity.”
 1